Aftab Ahmad Khan: Military career

 In 1951, on posting back to the Army, he was posted first as a company commander and then a Brigade Major of an Infantry Brigade in Peshawar.

 After attending the Command and Staff College, Quetta in 1952, he took command of the 14th Battalion, 1st Punjab Regiment (Pakistan) for the next 3 years.

-In 1956 to 1959, he was posted as General Staff Officer-1 (GSO-I) in Murree serving there for 3 ½ years.
+From 1956 to 1959, he was posted as General Staff Officer-1 (GSO-I) in Murree serving there for 3 ½ years.
 He received command of the 1st Battalion, 1st Punjab Regiment in Lahore and paraded the Regiment on its 200th raising day.
 The parade was commanded by Lt.
 Col. Aftab Ahmad Khan and led by Field Marshal Sir Claude Auchinleck former Commander-in-Chief.
 The 1/1 (or commonly known as the first/first) is the senior most Battalion of the Pakistan Army.

 Field Marshal M. Ayub Khan at that time the (President of Pakistan) and Commander-in-Chief of the Pakistan Army took the salute at the march past.

 After having been posted as Colonel Staff of a Division, Colonel Aftab Ahmad Khan was promoted to command a Brigade and fought in defence of Lahore on the Wagah border, extremely successfully in the Indo-Pakistani War of 1965.

 After various staff appointments in General Headquarters, Rawalpindi, including as Vice Chief of General Staff, Director General Military Training, Research and Development, he commanded a division in Chamb Sector in 1972 followed by taking command of a newly raised X Corps with the rank of Lieutenant General from where he retired after 34 years of service.

 Post-military career

-After retirement, Lt.
-Gen. Aftab Ahmad Khan was sent as Ambassador of Pakistan to Libya between 1976 and 1980 and later appointed as Ambassador of Pakistan to the Philippines 1984–1986.
+After retirement, Aftab was sent as Ambassador of Pakistan to Libya between 1976 and 1980 and later appointed as Ambassador of Pakistan to the Philippines 1984–1986.